Repository and branching guidelines

 # Branches

-for each new release there will be a release branch based on master.
-The highest-number release-* branch is assumed to be active & deployedfeature/*
+masterall new developments are merged on this branch, it is the main branchstagepre-release branch environmentrelease-*for each new release there will be a release branch based on master.
+The highest-number release-* branch is assumed to be active & deployedfeature/*development branch for a new feature (they are temporary and merged into master)hotfix/*branch for fixing release bugs

 # Examples